 *Memoir Magazine is committed to a policy of nondiscrimination and equal opportunity for all persons regardless of race, sex, color, religion, creed, national origin or ancestry, age, marital status, sexual orientation, gender identity, gender expression, and disability.

 Memoir Magazine accepts online submissions for publication consideration year-round.

 We Accept Unsolicited Submissions of:

-- Flash Memoir: up to 500 words, Memoir, Personal Essay, Creative Nonfiction and Excerpts: up to 3,000 words on any subject or theme.
+- Memoir, Personal Essay, Creative Nonfiction and Excerpts: up to 3,000 words on any subject or theme.

 - Visual Art: fine art, illustrations, comics, photography, graphic storytelling and visual narratives.

 * By submitting, you acknowledge that you are the creator and owner of the work.
 Rights revert back to writers and artists 3 months after publication.
-While there is no monetary payment, but a free copy the annual print issue will be sent to contributors.
+While there is no monetary payment, your work will be promoted on social media and displayed on the website in perpetuity.
 The magazine is always available online for free.